veloblank/js-basics-functions-readme-v-000/README.md

 - Defining the logic that operates on the inputs and results in the output.
   + E.g., the program inside the vending machine that checks whether enough money was inserted, returns the correct amount of change, and initiates the process of dispensing the snack.

-There are a few different ways to declare a new function in JavaScript, but the primary one is in a _function statement_ with the `function` keyword:
+There are a few different ways to declare a new function in JavaScript, but the one that you will use most often is a _function statement_ with the `function` keyword:
 ```js
 function vendingMachine () {
   // Code to execute